YixiC94/YixiC94.github.io/_pages/about.md

 My research sits at the intersection of **stigma**, **narrative**, and **social** **evaluation**.
 Specifically, I propose the concept of *stigma as distinction* to explain how stigmatized identities become competitive advantages in evaluative settings that reward differentiation, such as entrepreneurship.
 I investigate the forms and consequences of revealing versus concealing devalued identities, such as neurodivergence, criminal records, and lower social class.
 I use a mixed-method approach, combining experiments with in-depth interviews, computational text analysis, and surveys.

-Before coming to Columbia, I worked as a pre-doctoral researcher at the Berkeley Cultural Lab and Senior Analyst at Mastercard International (New York and Shanghai).
+Before coming to Columbia, I worked as a Senior Analyst at Mastercard International (New York and Shanghai).
 I received my M.A. in Sociology from the University of Chicago and my B.A. in History and Economics from Mount Holyoke College.

-I will be on the 2026-27 job market.
+I will be on the **2026-2027** job market.

 ### Contact
 Feel free to contact me at: YiChen26 at gsb dot columbia dot edu